Stunning venue and great for families.

 One venue in Paris that you have to know about if you don’t already, is the 104, otherwise known as Le Centquatre.

 Unless you know the 104 is there, it would not be a place that you would easily discover.
 Partly because its location lies deep in the creases of Northern Paris.
-This particular part of town isn’t frequented by tourists, instead you’ll find every day natives going about their daily business in this area, nestled at the border of town with no gold gilt bridges or plush buildings in site!
-Except, Le Centquatre – the jewel in this neighbourhoods crooked crown.
+This particular part of town isn’t frequented by tourists, instead, you’ll find every day natives going about their daily business in this area, nestled at the border of town with no gold gilt bridges in sight!

 Set in the 19th district of Paris, surrounded by shabby buildings and streets, the 104 stands inconspicuously (despite its size and beauty) on a residential stretch.
 Unassuming from street level, its facade is the gateway to an enormous, modern and diverse creative space with a restaurant, café and mobile pizza van included.